This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 If you have any leftovers of this keto almond flour cornbread recipe, the best way to store them is in an airtight container for next time (up to 5 days).
 You can also wrap them up in aluminum foil or plastic wrap.

 Do you have to use sweet corn extract or cornbread flavor?

 There are keto cornbread flavoring options at places like Amazon.
 However, these sweet corn extracts cost close to $20.
 I tested this recipe with and without those flavors and didn’t think that adding those flavors was worth the cost.

-Cheddar Jalapeño or Bacon Cheddar: Fold in cheddar and deseeded jalapeños.
+- Cheddar Jalapeño or Bacon Cheddar: Fold in cheddar cheese and deseeded jalapeños.
 You could also chop up some of my crispy air fryer bacon and fold that in too!

 Recipes to Enjoy this With

 When I think of cornbread, my mind goes to barbecue, comfort food and soul food.
-So, you can pair this with some favorites on the site like:
+So, you can pair this with some favorites on this site and others like: